PetrBelecky/100-days-of-code/log.md

 ## Log

+### Day 27 (2019-07-02)
+I watched some YT videos and read about Git & tried to process commands and principles I have not yet known.
+I changed my prompt in terminal (iTerm) and learned about differences between zsh vs bash regarding the command prompt.

+### Day 26 (2019-07-02)
+Hackaton at Bootcamp: Spent a whole day making [Pacman-like game](https://github.com/pstrauli/PacMan).
+Used JS Classes & methods.

+### Day 25 (2019-06-02)
+Learned about components in JS.
+Done some exercises to learn about the state of the component.
+All done in Vanilla JS to be prepared for React.

+### Day 24 (2019-05-02)
+Done some DOM manipulation with JS and done some JS Classes exercises.

 ### Day 23 (2019-04-02)

 Done a few excercises of DOM manipulation with `createElement()` and `appendChild()` methods.
 Took introduction lesson for JavaScript Classes.
 Also finished some Kata on [Codewars](https://www.codewars.com/users/PetrBelecky);